samf01/irbisio-site/content/pages/about.md

         asset management organisation.

-        Maria spent eight years with Credit Suisse working in a number of positions in private banking, working with UNHWI, leading to her joining JP Morgan, again in the privat banking division.
+        Maria spent eight years with Credit Suisse in a number of positions in private banking, working with UNHWI, leading to her joining JP Morgan, again in the private banking division.
 Prior to working for Credit Suisse, Maria held senior roles at RBS and in the investment arm of Dutch bank, ABN AMRO.

         Maria holds a Master of Science in Regional Development and Planning and holds a Becker CPA Review qualification.